DuyTranND/Thesis-VSL/README.md

 - Set seeds and `cudnn.deterministic` when you need reproducibility.
 - Carefully verify left-right mapping when applying horizontal flips.
 - For very short or long videos, K-Means keyframe selection often outperforms uniform sampling.

 ---

-## Roadmap

-- [ ] Add face landmarks to capture lip shapes and expressions
-- [ ] Few-shot augmentation for rare classes
-- [ ] Export TorchScript or ONNX and add a realtime demo

----